JonasWanke/debug_overlay/README.md

   (You can disable the shake detection by passing `showOnShake: false` to `DebugOverlay.builder`.)
 * Call `DebugOverlay.show()`.

-By default, this overlay includes `MediaQueryDebugHelper`, `PackageInfoDebugHelper`, `DeviceInfoDebugHelper`.
+By default, this overlay includes `MediaQueryDebugHelper`, `PackageInfoDebugHelper`, and `DeviceInfoDebugHelper`.

 ## Debug Helpers